Code of conduct for members

 - If you have a complaint against a councillor which does not involve an alleged breach of the code of conduct, then you should submit your complaint online.

-- Complaints that a member may have breached the code of conduct must be made in writing, using the complaint form below, and sent to:
+- Complaints that a member may have breached the code of conduct must be made in writing, using the complaint form.
+Contact us for a form and return it to:

 What happens next?